QryptInc/qseed/README.md

 See [Seed PKCS#11 HSMs](https://docs.qrypt.com/eaas/pkcs11/) for more information.

 # Build
 This section covers how to build and install the qseed application.

-Note that you will need an installed cryptoki library on your system.
+1. Make sure you have the following library dependencies installed on your system.
+See the provided dockerfiles for installation details.
+    - cryptoki library (ex.
+SoftHSM or Thales libCryptoki2)
+    - libcurl
+    - rapidjson

-1. Create and navigate to a build directory.
+2. Create and navigate to a build directory.
     ```bash
     mkdir build && cd build
     ```

-2. Configure and build the qseed application.
+3. Configure and build the qseed application.
     ```bash
     cmake ..
     cmake --build .
     ```

-3. Install the qseed application.
+4. Install the qseed application.
     ```bash
     cmake --install .
     ```